 Every JSNA will look different for each local authority.
 This is because there is no template/format that must be used, and no mandatory data set that must be included.
 This also means that reports can take a variety of formats - for example word documents, presentations, videos etc.

-It is not just one report - it is a rolling programme of documents and is a central resource for health in Suffolk.
+It is not just one report - it is a rolling programme of documents (full list here) and is a central resource for health in Suffolk.

 The 2019 report as well as more detailed reports and information.

 An informal monthly round-up of JSNA products and updates.